aeg-hit/PwnGPT/README.md

 # Workflow
 ![workflow](./assert/workflow.png)
-Decompile binary file by the Hex-Rays decompiler.
+Decompile binary file by the Hex-Rays decompiler (version 8.3.0.230608) in this project.

 # Run
 Test LLMs by benchmark.py, run PwnGPT in llm4ctf.py.